-- mymason.gmu.edu - Blackboard Collaborate Ultra is an interactive webconferencing and virtual classroom environment designed for real-time collaboration. - Blackboard Courses provides a secure login system and tools to create and administer face-to-face and online courses. - Blackboard Mobile gives faculty and students access to their Blackboard Courses content and organizations on a variety of mobile devices. - Kaltura My Media allows faculty and students to create, host, and share video and audio inside the Blackboard App. - SafeAssign is a plagiarism prevention service available to students through Blackboard.
+- mymason.gmu.edu - Blackboard Collaborate Ultra is an interactive webconferencing and virtual classroom environment designed for real-time collaboration. - Blackboard Courses provides a secure login system and tools to create and administer face-to-face and online courses. - Kaltura My Media allows faculty and students to create, host, and share video and audio inside the Blackboard App. - SafeAssign is a plagiarism prevention service available to students through Blackboard.